-For each of the categories, the percentage of participants reporting AEs will be compared between the 2 groups using the CMH test stratified on baseline clinical status.
-The point estimate of the treatment difference and the associated 95% confidence intervals will be calculated based on stratum-adjusted Mantel-Haenszel proportion where the stratum is baseline clinical status (see Appendix 2).
+For each of the categories, the proportion of participants reporting AEs will be compared between each RDV (5-day or 10-day) group and the SOC group using a Fisher's Exact test.
+The point estimate of the treatment difference and the associated 95% confidence intervals will be provided.

-Treatment-emergent death refers to deaths that occurred between the first dose date and the last dose date plus 30 days (inclusive).
+For participants randomized to either of the RDV (5-day or 10-day) groups, treatment-emergent death refers to deaths that occurred between the first dose date and the last dose date plus 30 days (inclusive).
+For participants randomized to the SOC group, all deaths reported on or after protocol Day 1 visit will be considered as treatment-emergent.

 Multiple events will be counted only once per subject in each summary.
-Adverse events will be summarized and listed first in alphabetic order of SOC and HLT within each SOC (if applicable), and then by PT in descending order of total frequency within each SOC.
+Adverse events will be summarized and listed first in alphabetic order of system organ class and HLT within each system organ class (if applicable), and then by PT in descending order of total frequency within each system organ class.
 For summaries by severity grade, the most severe grade will be used for those AEs that occurred more than once in an individual subject during the study.

-In addition to the above summary tables, all treatment-emergent AEs, treatment-emergent AEs with Grade 3 or higher, treatment-emergent study drug-related AEs, treatment-emergent study drug-related AEs with Grade 3 or higher, and treatment-emergent SAEs will be summarized by PT only, in descending order of total frequency.
-Treatment-emergent AEs and study-drug related treatment-emergent AEs will also be summarized by highest grade.
+In addition to the above summary tables, all treatment-emergent AEs, treatment-emergent AEs with Grade 3 or higher, treatment-emergent study drug-related AEs (RDV groups only), treatment-emergent study drug-related AEs with Grade 3 or higher (RDV groups only), and treatment-emergent SAEs will be summarized by PT only, in descending order of total frequency.
+Treatment-emergent AEs and study-drug related treatment-emergent AEs (RDV groups only) will also be summarized by highest grade.